Open Agent Toolkit

 • Same pack selection and install flow as oat init tools

-• Pack-oriented install subcommands: core, docs, ideas, workflows, utility, project-management, research
+• Pack-oriented install subcommands: core, docs, ideas, workflows, utility, project-management, research, brainstorm

 • Tracks installed vs bundled skill versions and reports outdated skills